cran/ggblanket/README.md

 ## Thanks!

-Thank you Hadley Wickham and all other authors of the ggplot2 package.
+Thank you to all authors and contributors to ggplot2, tidyverse, and the wider R ecosystem.

-If you like ggblanket, please give the repository a star, tweet or blog about it, or tell a friend or colleague.
+If you like ggblanket, please give the repository a star and help spread the word.